Takao K. Hensch

 Research Associate, F.M.
 Kirby Neurobiological Center at Boston Children’s Hospital

 Nate’s research is focused on the role of oxidative stress and redoxbuffering in neurological disorders.
 Currently, he is studying the regulation of perineuronal net formation by OTX2 and how perineuronal nets impact the metabolism of thiol-containing amino acids and glutathione in parvalbumin-positive interneurons.
-Nate recieved his BS in Biochemistry and Molecular Biology from Gettysburg College and his PhD in Pharmacology from Northeastern University, where he worked with Professor Richard Deth.
+Nate received his BS in Biochemistry and Molecular Biology from Gettysburg College and his PhD in Pharmacology from Northeastern University, where he worked with Professor Richard Deth.

-Carolyn is interested in the developmental maturation of neural circuits for decision-making.
+Carolyn is interested in the development maturation of neural circuits for decision-making.
 She uses two-photon imaging of awake behaving animals along with electrophysiology and genetic techniques.
 Carolyn received a BA from Bowdoin College and a PhD in Neuroscience from USCF where she worked with Professor Linda Wilbrecht.

 Research Assistant, F.M.
 Kirby Neurobiological Center at Boston Children’s Hospital

 Darred is interested in whether or not synaptic scaling contributes to experience dependent plasticity of the visual system.
 She obtained her bachelor’s degree in Biology from Boston University.
-Prior to the Fagiolini/Hensch Lab she worked with Sacha Nelson and Gina Turrigiano at Brandeis University.
+Prior to the Fagiolini/Hensch Lab, she worked with Sacha Nelson and Gina Turrigiano at Brandeis University.